alifa98/Evolutionary_NeuralNetwork_Game_Player/README.md

     'checkpoint_freq': 5,   # the frequency of saving generations
     'crossover_rate': 0.5,  # rate of crossover
     "mutaion_rate": 0.8,    # rate of mutation
-    'SUS_in_next_population': False,  # whether to use SUS in next generation selection 'mutation_mean': 0,  # gaussian distibution mean
+    'SUS_in_next_population': False,  # whether to use SUS in next-generation selection 'mutation_mean': 0,  # gaussian distibution mean
     'mutation_standard_deviation': 0.3,  # gaussian distribution SD
     'q_value_for_tournoment': 5,  # q-tournoment parameter in `generate_new_population`

     # ANN setting
-    # Note: input & output of network must be handled in `think` method in Player object
+    # Note: input & output of the network must be handled in the `think` method in the Player object
     "helicopter_mode_network": [5, 15, 7, 2],
     "gravity_mode_network": [5, 20, 2],
     "thrust_mode_network": [5, 20, 7, 3],